whistlegraph/aesthetic-computer/README.txt

 😀 TODO 😆

 🌟 Projects in Progress (PIP) 🌟
 *** Extension Post ***
-  - [🟠] Test and make sure auth works in vscode.dev.
   - [] Add api docs and auto-complete via the VSCode extension.
-  - [] Whitelist some of the APIs for the docs.
+  - [] Whitelist some of the APIs for the docs and for usage.
     - [] Screen user pieces for fetch requests.
 (Don't allow them.)
     - [] Write a great example.
+  - [] The API data should be loaded remotely so docs can reploy with site changes and the extension doesn't need a version bump to keep up.
+  - [x] Test and make sure auth works in vscode.dev.

 *** `world` <-> `painting` integrations ***
   - [] Be able to easily complete a painting and then include it in a piece